 The opposite goes for inserts.
 Use insert effects when you want to change the signal completely.
 Inserts change the signal with dynamic changes like compressors, or tonal changes like EQ.

-Both methods have their uses, and both are used for certain situations.
+Both methods have their uses, for certain situations.

 How are you breaking the rules lately?